Azure/kubeflow-aks/docs-site/README.md

 Their versions have to match the ones in the theme's own `package.json` at the pinned Docsy version.

+The `overrides` entry pinning `adm-zip` to 0.6.0 exists because `hugo-extended` depends on an older release that carries GHSA-xcpc-8h2w-3j85.
+The advisory is build-time only, since `adm-zip` is used to unpack the Hugo archive at install time, but `npm audit` reports it as high.
+The fix npm proposes is to downgrade `hugo-extended` to 0.152.2, which is below the 0.160.1 floor Docsy v0.16.0 requires and would break the build.
+Overriding the transitive dependency instead clears the advisory and keeps Hugo current.
+Drop the override once `hugo-extended` ships a release that depends on adm-zip 0.6.0 or later.

 To move to a newer Docsy release:

 ```bash